Toddler friendly holidays

 A villa holiday can be equally relaxing – just be sure to pick a property with a fenced-off pool and lockable doors leading to balconies.
 Check out our recommendations in Crete, Catalunya, Northern Spain, Menorca and Corfu.

 Italy has some wonderful family villas and cottages, whether you opt for the handsome rolling countryside of Tuscany or Umbria, or the southern charm and beaches of Campania or Puglia.
+Also in Puglia, the award-winning Borgo Egnazia is a wonderful hotel with kids clubs.
 Children are worshipped in Italy, and the food goes down pretty well too!

 Campervan holidays, meanwhile, are a guaranteed hit with toddlers.
 We took ours around New Zealand and they loved the idea of having a bedroom, playroom, kitchen and bathroom rolled into one.
 We could stop where and when we liked, and never had to worry where to find a toilet or child-friendly restaurant.